oconva/qvikchat/README.md

-# Genko
+# QvikChat

 Firebase Genkit + LangChain Starter Kit

-Develop a self-hosted production-ready AI-powered app or service at a rapid pace with this [Firebase Genkit](https://github.com/firebase/genkit) and [LangChain](https://js.langchain.com/v0.2/docs/introduction/) based project starter kit. **Genko** is a starter kit that provides you with a solid foundation to build powerful AI-powered chat agents quickly and efficiently.
+Develop a self-hosted production-ready AI-powered app or service at a rapid pace with this [Firebase Genkit](https://github.com/firebase/genkit) and [LangChain](https://js.langchain.com/v0.2/docs/introduction/) based project starter kit. **QvikChat** is a starter kit that provides you with a solid foundation to build powerful AI-powered chat agents quickly and efficiently.
 It includes support for chat agents, chat history, caching, authentication, and information retrieval using Retrieval Augmented Generation (RAG).

 > [!NOTE]
 > This is not an official Firebase Genkit or LangChain starter kit.
 This is a community-driven project.
 Firebase Genkit is currently in beta, this means that the public API and framework design may change in backward-incompatible ways.